Education in Ethiopia

 Many primary schools have introduced mother-tongue teaching but face difficulties where small minority languages are concerned.
-English-medium instruction remains a problem throughout the later years of education.
 Girls' access to education has been improved but early marriage decreases their attendance.
 Girls' educational attainment is adversely affected by gender stereotypes, violence, lack of sanitary facilities and the consequences of sexual activity.

 Jimma University is addressing some problems women experience in higher education.
 Technical and vocational education and training (TVET) institutes have introduced competence-based assessments although many lack adequate resources.
 Teacher training has been up-graded.
 All higher education has been expanding in enrollment but without comparable expansion in staffing and resources.
 There have been difficulties in introducing business process re-engineering (BPR) with poorly paid university staff supplementing their incomes where possible.
 Universities need to match training to market demands.
 All colleges and universities suffer from the same disadvantages as schools.
 Library facilities are poor, classes are large and there is lack of equipment.

 The Human Rights Measurement Initiative (HRMI) finds that Ethiopia is fulfilling only 67.1% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Ethiopia's income level, the nation is achieving 85.8% of what should be possible based on its resources (income) for primary education but only 48.4% for secondary education.